The Sweet Body of Deborah: Reception

 The New York Times gave The Sweet Body of Deborah a middling review, with critic Vincent Canby noting the film's "disembodied narrative—[it is] a movie without any real national identity that seems to have sprung into existence not because of any artistic urgency but because somebody could make a deal."
 In Variety, "Murf." noted "contrived direction and photography, lifeless dubbing and careless production mark this Italo-French co-production, which Warner Bros.-Severn Arts can ride to okay first playoff."
 The Saturday Review gave the film a positive review, noting that: "the film's unstinting effort to entertain at all costs is both welcome and refreshing."

 Due to its nude scenes involving Baker, The Sweet Body of Deborah drew attention upon its initial release for its then-daring sex appeal.
-New York magazine republished a snippet of a review by John Mahoney for The Hollywood Reporter, which contained an extensive and detailed description of Baker's nude body as it appeared in the film.
+New York Magazine (May 12, 1969, p.
+45) republished a snippet of a review by John Mahoney for The Hollywood Reporter, which contained an extensive and detailed description of Baker's nude body as it appeared in the film.